heyfoz/python-asl-detection/README.md

 - [training](training): Directory containing subdirectories `A` through `Z`, where training images will be stored.
 - [validation](/validation): Directory containing subdirectories `A` through `Z`, where validation images will be stored.
 - [preprocessing](/preprocessing): Directory containing preprocessing files used to manipulate data before training.
-- [misc](/misc): Directory cointaining misc utility files and a training terminal output example.
+- [misc](/misc): Directory containing misc utility files and a training terminal output example.

 ## Getting Started